Sønderborg Airport

 Sønderborg Airport (Sønderborg Lufthavn) (IATA: SGD, ICAO: EKSB) is an airport located in Sønderborg, Denmark.
 The airport officially opened in 1968; however, the first flights took place in 1950, and were flown by Sønderjyllands Flyveselskab.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at the airport:

-Cimber Sterling operated the connection to Copenhagen until 3 May 2012, when the airline filed for bankruptcy.
+Cimber Sterling operated flights to Copenhagen until 3 May 2012, when the airline filed for bankruptcy.
 DAT took over the route to Copenhagen just hours after.
 In April 2013 Alsie Express was founded and started operating between Sønderborg and Copenhagen.
 Soon after Alsie Express started flying, DAT stopped operating the route.

 Statistics

 Ground transport

 The airport is located 7 km from Sønderborg city.
 Transfer is by taxi or own car.
-Rental car is also available at the airport.
+Rental cars are also available at the airport.
 Other cities for which the airport is useful include Åbenrå (41 km), Tønder (70 km) and Flensburg (in Germany, 55 km).